msteenhagen/opera-ficta/fictionalworks.md

 The range of possible real-world immigrants is restricted.
 At least on the basis of what I've said so far, we have only reason to assume possible candidates belong to a specific sort of repeatable individuals.
 The argument doesn't get us to Dracula, for instance.
 Accordingly, though my conclusions have philosophical relevance, they are unlikely to keep children awake at night.

-# A stronger premise
+# Embodiment and type existence

 As I formulated the Encapsulation Thesis, it maintained that fictional individuals do not and cannot exist in the real world.
 This is untenable as a general thesis, because, as I have shown, some fictional individuals _can_ exist in the real world.
 My argument so far thus only builds on the possibility of such real world immigrants.
 And that suffices for the dispute about the Encapsulation Thesis, which denies their possibility.

 Yet if we replace one of its premises with a stronger version, we can use the argument to establish not only that _The Trials_ could actually exist, but that the play _does_ actually exist, regardless of whether anyone actually performed it or not.
 In other words, that merely figuring in the novel as it does suffices for its actual existence as a work of theatre.

 This may seem surprising.
 We've seen that as soon as we actually perform the play, the play actually exists.
 But could it be that it existed even before that, just in virtue of the completion of _Atonement_, the novel that contains the play's origination?
 Although it may seem far-fetched at first, I think there's some reason to take also this seriously.
-To see this, it's helpful to look more closely at the premises of the argument I started with:
+To see this, it's helpful to look more closely at the premises of my argument:

 \begin{enumerate}
 \item[1.] \emph{The Trials} is a fictional individual